Disentangling the Generalized Double Semion Model: Equivalence of GDS Dual with Product of Cohomology Phases

 \begin{lemma}[Cohomology gates generate all globally $\ZZ_2$-symmetric diagonal circuits] Let $U$ be a quantum circuit of diagonal gates, each of which acts on at most $d+1$ qubits $\CC [\ZZ_2] = \CC^2$ and has eigenvalues $\pm 1$.
 Suppose $U$ commutes with $\bar X$ (the global flip).
 Then, $U$ is equal to a product $V_0 \cdots V_d$ of cochain circuits, where the cochain circuit $V_k$ is by $\omega_k$ on a $\ZZ_2$-closed simplicial $k$-chain for $k = 0,\ldots, d$.
 Here, the homological boundary of a point is nonzero but the empty set (reduced homology).
-The depth of $V_0 \cdots V_d$ (the number of layers of nonoverlapping gates) is at most the depth of $U$ times a finite function of $d$. \end{lemma} Note that by \cref{lem:cyclecomm} each of $V_0,\ldots,V_d$ commutes with $\bar X$. \begin{proof} By \cref{lem:omegaGenerateUk} each gate of the circuit $U$ can be written as a product of cochain gates associated with $\omega_k$ for various $k$.
+The depth of $V_0 \cdots V_d$ (the number of layers of nonoverlapping gates) is at most the depth of $U$ times a finite function of $d$. \end{lemma} This lemma takes place in an abstract simplicial complex.
+Note that by \cref{lem:cyclecomm} each of $V_0,\ldots,V_d$ commutes with $\bar X$. \begin{proof} By \cref{lem:omegaGenerateUk} each gate of the circuit $U$ can be written as a product of cochain gates associated with $\omega_k$ for various $k$.
 Here, a simplex on which a cochain gate acts is defined simply as a collection of qubits.
 Thus, we may assume that $U$ is a circuit consisting of cochain gates.
 This may blow up the depth of the circuit, but not by more than a finite factor that depends only on $d$.

 Consider the $\ZZ_2$-simplicial $d$-chain $C_d$ given by the sum of all simplices on which $\omega_d$-gates are supported.
-In \cref{lem:cyclecomm} we have seen that taking the commutator with the symmetry operator pushes the dimension of the gate down by one.
-Hence, in the commutator $U \bar X U \bar X$, the $(d-1)$-dimensional part (and by induction every dimensional part) must vanish, which implies $\partial C_k = 0 \mod 2$ for all $k = d, d-1,\ldots,0$. \end{proof}
+In \cref{lem:cyclecomm} we have seen that taking the commutator with the symmetry operator pushes the dimension of the gate down by one (the dimension of the gate is the dimension of the simplex on which the gate acts).
+Hence, in the commutator $U \bar X U \bar X$, the $(d-1)$-dimensional part (and by induction every dimensional part) must vanish, which implies $\partial C_k = 0 \bmod 2$ for all $k = d, d-1,\ldots,0$. \end{proof}

 Note that even if the system of qubits is embedded in a manifold, the number $d$ in the lemma above may be larger than the manifold's topological dimension; e.g., on the two-dimensional square lattice a gate may act on four qubits that comprise a square.
 However, any such simplicial chain, if closed, is necessarily null-homologous.
 Note also that in \cref{lem:omegaGenerateUk}, if the polynomial identified with $\mathcal U_d$ is a sum of monomials on simplices of a complex, then $\mathcal U_d$ is generated by cochain gates on simplices of that complex.